conda-incubator/conda-auth/README.md

 Feel free to:
 1. File bug reports
 2. Create feature requests
-3. Open pull requests fixing bugs, or adding new features
+3. Open pull requests to resolve issues available in the [Github issues queue](https://github.com/conda-incubator/conda-auth/issues).
 4. Review open pull requests
+5. Report any typos, wrong/outdated information on the [project website](https://conda-incubator.github.io/conda-auth/).
-5. Engage in ongoing discussions in this project and add new ideas.
+6. Engage in ongoing discussions in this project and add new ideas.

+Head to the [Developers Guide](https://conda-incubator.github.io/conda-auth/dev/) for this project to learn how to set up your development environment.

 Do join the [conda Matrix chat](https://app.element.io/#/room/#conda:matrix.org) to get in touch with the rest of conda community and post any questions that you might have.

+Happy Contributing!